Cropping outperforms dropout as an augmentation strategy for self-supervised training of text embeddings: Self-supervised contrastive fine-tuning

 As the domains of Reddit and ICLR datasets are very different, the improvement in ICLR $k$NN accuracy obtained when training on the Reddit dataset must be mostly due to sentence adaptation rather than domain adaptation.
 This improvement was 14.7 p.p. in our experiment ($\Delta_S$ in Figure~\ref{fig:domain_adaptation}), which was larger than the difference in final performance between training on the Reddit and on the ICLR datasets ($\Delta_{D_3}=5.3$ p.p.).
 Thus, we conjecture that the majority of the improvement in MTEB score when trained on the ICLR dataset (Table~\ref{tab:mteb_tasks}) was due to generic sentence-level adaptation.
 This may also explain why the gap between our fine-tuned MPNet and SBERT was larger for MTEB than for the $k$NN accuracy evaluation, since in the first scenario the model was always evaluated on out-of-domain data (compared to the data used for contrastive fine-tuning).

-\subsubsection{Self-supervised training without pre-training}
+\subsection{Self-supervised training without pre-training}

 To determine whether the token-level pre-training was necessary to achieve good sentence representations of a given dataset, we performed cropping-based contrastive training of the \texttt{bert-base} architecture from scratch, without using pre-trained MPNet weights (Table~\ref{tab:mteb_datasets_suppl}, column 10).
 Here, the performance did not saturate after one epoch, so we continued training for 10 epochs.
-On average across datasets, the resulting performance was 2.6 percentage points below the one we obtained from fine-tuning the pre-trained MPNet, and for some of the datasets there was no noticeable performance difference at all.
-However, when training the model on ICLR and evaluating on MTEB (setup from Section~\ref{sec:mteb_tasks}) the results were much worse compared to using the pre-trained MPNet (18.9 p.p. difference).
+On average across datasets, the resulting $k$NN accuracy was only 2.6 percentage points below the one we obtained from fine-tuning the pre-trained MPNet, and for some of the datasets there was no noticeable performance difference at all.
+However, when training the model on ICLR and evaluating on MTEB (setup from Section~\ref{sec:mteb_tasks} but without classification tasks) the results were much worse compared to using the pre-trained MPNet for fine-tuning (18.9 p.p. difference).

 As an additional ablation, we performed the same cropping-based contrastive training of a bare, randomly initialized, embedding layer.
 This is a direct token embedding model without any transformer architecture whatsoever.
-Training it for 10 epochs, we obtained dataset embeddings that on average were 3.5 percentage points below the ones obtained from fine-tuning the pre-trained MPNet (Table~\ref{tab:mteb_datasets_suppl}, column 11).
-Again, when trained on ICLR and evaluated on MTEB, the results were very poor, with the block average much worse compared to using the pre-trained MPNet (13.4 p.p. difference).
+Training it for 10 epochs, we obtained dataset embeddings that on average were 3.5 percentage points below the ones obtained from fine-tuning the pre-trained MPNet in $k$NN accuracy (Table~\ref{tab:mteb_datasets_suppl}, column 11).
+Again, when trained on ICLR and evaluated on MTEB (without classification tasks; non-normalized embeddings), the results were very poor, with a much worse block average compared to the full pre-trained MPNet with additional cropping fine-tuning (13.4 p.p. difference).

-These results highlight that even the simple token embedding layer can achieve a reasonable embedding of a given dataset, when trained with cropping augmentations (dropout augmentation worked much worse; Table~\ref{tab:mteb_datasets_suppl}).
+These results highlight that even the simple token embedding layer can achieve reasonable embeddings of a given dataset when trained with cropping augmentations (dropout augmentation worked much worse; Table~\ref{tab:mteb_datasets_suppl}).
 However, the transformer architecture and pre-training knowledge are clearly necessary when generalizing to other tasks and domains.